supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_04_ConfigureExternalCollaborationSettings.md

     >- The list does not apply to external users who have already redeemed the invitation.
 The list will be enforced after the list is set up.
 If a user invitation is in a pending state, and you set a policy that blocks their domain, the user's attempt to redeem the invitation will fail.

 12. When finished, **save** your changes.

+## Review

+In this lab you have completed the following tasks:
+- Enabled Guest Users to perform self service sign-up
+- Configured external collaboration settings

+## You have successfully completed the lab